Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Solution for the condensate as and 2D-3D decoupling

 \subsection{Other forcing scenarios}

 When forcing only the 3D waves ($\epsilon_{\rm 2D} = 0$), the notable difference with the isotropic case in \S \ref{sec:w2D} is that there are no remaining 2D-2D interactions in the limit $\Roe \to 0$.
-Then, for $\Roe \ll \frac{l_f}{2L_y}$ the solution essentially takes the same form as in \eqref{eq:U_Ow2da} (see \eqref{eq:closure_wo2D} for the full result), but vanishes below a critical $\Roe^c$.
+Then, for $\Roe \ll \frac{l_f}{2L_y}$ the solution with the Heaviside approximation essentially takes the same form as in \eqref{eq:U_Ow2da} (see \eqref{eq:closure_wo2D} for the full result), but vanishes below a critical $\Roe^c$.
+This is because the energy transfer in Eq.~\eqref{eq:dec_scalings_main} vanishes at a finite $U'/\Omega$, so the solution of Eq.~\eqref{eq:global_bal} for $U'/\Omega$ with $\epsilon_{\rm 2D}= 0 $ switches at this point from a finite value to a zero condensate value.
 The condensate amplitude and the 3D-2D energy transfer then exhibit a jump near the transition: